Your Horoscope This Week: September 7 To 14

 Cancer, that Pisces total lunar eclipse lit up your growth sector, activating the themes of travel, study, faith, and “there’s more for me” energy.
 How did your heart answer?
 Maybe you applied, booked, or admitted you’re ready to outgrow a comfort zone that stopped being comfy.
 Congrats on your glow-up, moon child.

-With the Moon in Aries Monday to Tuesday, career momentum kicks in: pitch something bolder, say yes to a panel, or ask a mentor for 20 minutes.
-Then the Taurus Moon (Wed – Fri) grounds your expansion with community: join the group that gets it, RSVP to the thing where your people will be, and reconnect with the friend who always reminds you: You’re magic.
+With the Moon in Aries Tuesday and Wednesday, career momentum kicks in: pitch something bolder, say yes to a panel, or ask a mentor for 20 minutes.
+Then the Taurus Moon (Thurs - Sat) grounds your expansion with community: join the group that gets it, RSVP to the thing where your people will be, and reconnect with the friend who always reminds you: You’re magic.
 Your world widens when you let others widen it with you.

-With the Moon in Aries Monday to Tuesday, career momentum kicks in: pitch something bolder, say yes to a panel, or ask a mentor for 20 minutes.
-Then the Taurus Moon (Wed – Fri) grounds your expansion with community: join the group that gets it, RSVP to the thing where your people will be, and reconnect with the friend who always reminds you: You’re magic.
+With the Moon in Aries Tuesday and Wednesday, career momentum kicks in: pitch something bolder, say yes to a panel, or ask a mentor for 20 minutes.
+Then the Taurus Moon (Thurs - Sat) grounds your expansion with community: join the group that gets it, RSVP to the thing where your people will be, and reconnect with the friend who always reminds you: You’re magic.
 Your world widens when you let others widen it with you.

 AdvertisementADVERTISEMENT